Just one question: which of these options suits you best?

 The MDR requires manufacturers of medical devices to have a post-market surveillance system in place.
 Its goal is to actively and systematically gather information from devices that are put on the market (e.g. complaints, scientific literature), analyse this information and draw conclusions.
 The output gives an indication about the quality, safety and performance of the medical device.
 PMS output is to be fed back into various QMS processes to ensure ongoing compliance to regulatory requirements and enables the continuous improvement of quality based on experience gained from post-production activities.

-And what’s its purpose?
+And what is its purpose?

 Reasons why PMS activities are mandatory and required by the MDR can be summarized into three categories: